 WAA has certainly evolved over the years.
 Since its inception, WAA’s contributions to the campus have included rallying the alumni leaders who helped to create the Wisconsin Alumni Research Foundation in 1925 and the UW Foundation in 1945, and to found the Wisconsin Union in 1907.

 In 1967, alumni built the Wisconsin Alumni House, and in the 1970s, WAA became independent from the university.

-WAA Leadership Over the Years
+WAA Leadership over the Years

 Paula Bonner MS’78

-Paula Bonner MS’78 is President of the Wisconsin Alumni Association.
-She became WAA’s president and chief executive officer in January 2000, after serving for eight years as the organization’s associate executive director, chief operating officer and chief financial officer.
-In leading WAA into the twenty-first century, Paula strives to make the association the university’s central strategic coordinator for alumni relations, the chief conduit through which UW–Madison and its more than 400,000 graduates communicate with each other.
-Under Paula’s leadership, the Wisconsin Alumni Association continues a strong commitment to reaching alumni around the world.
+Paula Bonner MS’78 was president of the Wisconsin Alumni Association from January 2000 until her retirement in 2017.
+She previously served the organization for eight years as its associate executive director, chief operating officer, and chief financial officer.
+In leading WAA into the 21st century, Paula strove to make it the university’s central strategic coordinator for alumni relations: the chief conduit through which UW–Madison and its more than 400,000 graduates communicated with each other.
+Under Paula’s leadership, the Wisconsin Alumni Association continued a strong commitment to reaching alumni around the world.

-Gayle Langer ’59
+Gayle Langer ’83

-Arlie Mucks, Jr. ’47
+Arlie Mucks Jr. ’47